 Convert Franklin to Coulomb (Fr to C)

 Franklin (Fr) and Coulomb (C) are both units of electric charge.
 With the conversion form below, you can effortlessly and accurately convert franklin to coulomb.
-This free online calculator tool makes it simple and easy to perform the conversion from Fr to C.
+This free online calculator tool makes it simple and easy to perform the conversion from Fr unit to the C unit.

 Franklin to Coulomb conversion